JULIAN COPE presents HEAD HERITAGE

 Angel Tears (JK Broadrick remix)

-But it IS the best of, certainly from the Hydra years.
-Not because it’s the only track they’ve done that warrants some eartime, but because it’s the track that’s got the best of what they do: stacks of riffs, a feral gut-punch near the middle and a long, low-gradient acoustic comedown to finish, all scoped out over a third-hour stretch.
-At 8 minutes longer than the Fire In Our Throats album version, this is a real gem.
+But that's what it is - certainly from the Hydra years.
+Not because it’s the only track that warrants some eartime, but because it’s the track that’s got the best of what they do: stacks of riffs, a feral gut-punch and a long, low-gradient acoustic comedown, all scoped out over a third-hour stretch.
+At 8 minutes longer than the Fire In Our Throats album version, this extended cut is a real gem.
 Why?
-Because once you’ve done the full March and taken in the shifts and changes and textures and tempos, you just know that, finally, Pelican have given you summat you WANT to listen to and can’t wait to get back to - they’ve penned their very own fuck-me Moment, and it's a raging flash of kick-drum ferocity half way through.
-Not only is it a Moment in its own right, it juices the whole track, giving it a proper bit of tension-and-release structure.
+Because once you’ve done the full March and taken in the shifts and changes and textures and tempos, you know that, finally, Pelican have given you summat you can’t wait to play again - because they’ve gone and scored a colossal Moment.
+And that Moment is a raging flash of kick-drum ferocity half way through, a blast of aggression unlike anything they've ever done before.
+It's fleeting, of course, and it seems odd to pin a review of a 20-minute song down to a few seconds in the middle, but those few seconds juice the whole track and create a bona fide tension-and-release dynamism.
+That's what makes you wanna go back and March some more.

 Compared with some of their other stuff, and despite being a fair bit longer, March Into The Sea has a primal urgency and a rawer, looser vibe… more of the thickened up post-thrash prog they excel at, less of the Explosions In The Sky/Red Sparowes fragility they’re sometimes prone to.
 On this form, Pelican squat confidently alongside their Hydrahead peers.
 Can’t exactly say they sound LIKE Isis – not in the way Cult of Luna did (and that’s absolutely no criticism of Luna) three albums back – but they do share an orbit with the big I’s Celestial era.